vedang-patil-23/DeltaFrame/README.md

 - **UI: Brain First, Face Later:**
   The UI is deliberately minimal.
 The backend and core logic are solid—the polish will come as the project matures.

-> **Note:** This is a learning project.
-It’s not production-ready, secure, or optimized.
-Expect bugs.
-Embrace them.

 ---

 ## App Screenshot